 A number of international cruise liners visit Peru.
 More information:

-Light aircraft and helicopter flights may be hazardous due to a variety of conditions, including changeable weather and harsh geography.
+Light aircraft and helicopter flights may be dangerous due to a variety of conditions, including changeable weather and harsh geography.

 If you're planning a scenic flight over the Nazca Lines, check the airline company is licensed and has a good safety record before you book.